janetcushing/brewquest_old/TeamNotes.md

 4) cd .. and yarn install again

 5) enter the command 'yarn start' and it should start both the server and bring up the app on localhost:3000

+6) There is data to seed the database.
+Run this command from the beer-quest directory:

+node scripts/seedDB.js